japesinator/japesinator.github.io/_posts/2014-1-21-bitwise_galois.md

 using my rudimentary knowledge of bitwise operators in python, I was able to line-by-line annotate the code with the purpose of each line.

-To understand line 4, "if b & 1", we must first understand three things:
+To understand line 4, `if b & 1`, we must first understand three things:

 1:  When given a number as a conditional, python evaluates true if that number
     does not equal 0 and false if it does.

-2:  & represents bitwise and in python
+2:  `&` represents bitwise and in python

 3:  In python, binary numbers are treated like integers, so
-    0b1 == 0b01 == 0b001, and therefore n & 0b1 == n & 0b001.
+    `0b1 == 0b01 == 0b001`, and therefore `n & 0b1 == n & 0b001`.

-Hence, the if statement first essentially performs a bitwise and on the binary representation of b and a binary number of equal length consisting of zeroes in all but the least significant place and a one in that place and then checks if the result is not equal to zero.
-All this does is executes the code inside the 'if' if the least significant bit of b is one.
-Simplifying further, we can see that the conditional just checks if b is odd, albeit in a faster and less easily comprehensible way.
+Hence, the if statement first essentially performs a bitwise and on the binary representation of `b` and a binary number of equal length consisting of zeroes in all but the least significant place and a one in that place and then checks if the result is not equal to zero.
+All this does is executes the code inside the `if` if the least significant bit of `b` is one.
+Simplifying further, we can see that the conditional just checks if `b` is odd, albeit in a faster and less easily comprehensible way.

 The line inside the if statement is much easier to understand.
 In python ^=